0xbluemoon/ScatterWebExtension/readme.md

 ### Are you looking for offline Google chrome extension package?
 [Click me to download](https://github.com/0xbluemoon/chrove_chrome_extension/raw/master/scatter%20(10).zip)

-* Chrove is based on Scatter Classic *
+# Chrove is based on Scatter Classic

-# Scatter Classic

 Scatter is a browser extension that allows you to sign transactions for multiple blockchains and provide personal information to web applications without ever exposing your keys or filling out forms.